-4.3 Induction
+4.2 Induction

-It is good practice for young people to have an induction into your organisation so they know where to get help and support from; code of behavior, and what information is kept on them.
+It is good practice for young people to have an induction into your organisation so they know where to get help and support from, understand expected behaviour, and what personal data information is recorded.

-It is also a good opportunity to raise awareness of key things that may affect them like; confidentiality and consent, and mandatory areas e.g. safeguarding, health safety and wellbeing.

-How to access information, advice and guidance around youth related issues such as: Support agencies for homelessness, mental health and wellbeing or career advice etcln some cases this may mean having an extensive knowledge of local support agencies/charities.
+It is also a good opportunity to raise awareness of key things that may affect them like confidentiality and consent, and mandatory areas e.g. safeguarding, health safety and wellbeing, and how to access information, advice and guidance around youth related issues such as: support agencies for homelessness, mental health and wellbeing or career advice etc. In some cases this may mean having an extensive knowledge of local support agencies/charities.

 Your organisation is welcoming to individuals with both new and existing members always welcome.
 Young people have an induction to the club outlining building awareness, values, code of behaviour, support and opportunities.

 Staff or Volunteers are available to members as and when they are needed to talk to or join in activities.

-Good induction programs with young people can increased retention rate, improved positive engagement and increased a sense of acceptance and belonging into the club.
+Good induction programmes with young people can increase retention rates, improve positive engagement and increase their sense of acceptance and belonging into the club.